 AWS and ASME define the technical welding requirements.
 ISO 9001 defines the quality management system that controls how those requirements are planned, executed, monitored, and recorded.

-• Your WPS and PQR documents satisfy both AWS/ASME technical requirements AND ISO 9001 special process documentation requirements
+In practice: your WPS and PQR documents satisfy both AWS/ASME technical requirements AND ISO 9001 special process documentation requirements simultaneously.
+Building your QMS correctly means your documentation serves multiple standards — not separately.

 For a detailed comparison of all three welding standard bodies, see Welding Standards: AWS vs ASME vs ISO.